This quick guide will walk you through Choosing the Right Modeling Agency and what to do after the contract is signed.

 3. Keep an eye on your expenses and spending

-Sure, it takes some investment if you want to make it to the big screen or if you want to tie up with a modeling agency, but not every modeling agency would ask for too much money at the initial stage.
+Sure, it takes some investment to make it to the big screen or to tie up with a modeling agency, but not every modeling agency would ask for too much money at the initial stage.
 Cash in this industry is spent according to the needs and requirements and as and when required.
 Never spend too much before you even need to.
 Remember, the initial photos and a portfolio you submit do not need to be professional; you just need some skills to show off during your audition.
 It’s okay to show your flaws to your agents because that’s when they will make you better and fit you in for the roles.
 Start out with the affordable options, so many of them, and save your money for bigger stages.
 Because you never know when you might land on a big screen opportunity, and you might need your own materials, dresses, and even your makeup artist.
-Once you’re signed up with an agency, you will be shown the appropriate directions and suggestions as per your requirements.
+Once you’re signed up with an agency, they will show you the appropriate directions and suggestions.

 4. Be You and Do You!

-Here’s a tip, not every aspiring model and artist is well-known with this fact, but you need to follow up, like a lot!
-You cannot just work off your audition and just leave it there once you are out!
+Here’s a tip, not every aspiring model and artist is well-known for this fact, but you need to follow up, like a lot!
+You cannot just work off your audition and leave it there once you are out!
 And always be prepared to hear that “no” from agencies and casting directors because that’s your learning process.
-Always remember that you are unique, and there is no one like you out there!
+Always remember that you are unique, and no one is like you!